25 of the Most Famous Ancient Greek Statues and Sculptures

 Now in the Delphi Archaeological Museum, Greece

-Found at Delphi, the navel of the world and the home to the Greek oracle, Pythia, in 1893 and 1894.
+Found at Delphi, the navel of the world and home to the Greek oracle, Pythia, in 1893 and 1894.

-Although found at Delphi, the statues originate from Argos in the Peloponnese and according to an inscription on the base, were made by Polymedes of Argos.
+Although found at Delphi the statues originate from Argos in the Peloponnese and according to an inscription on the base were made by Polymedes of Argos.

-The brothers make it to the temple at the top of the hill, where they collapse, exhausted, their mother prays to the goddess Hera, to allow them to die in their sleep, the kindest and easiest death for mere mortals.
+Their mother, Cydippe, prays to the goddess Hera to allow them to die peacefully in their sleep which is the kindest and easiest death for mere mortals.

 4. Moschophoros (Calf – Bearer)